elasticpath/epcc-search-ast-helper/README.md

 ##### Limitations

-1. The Mongo Query builder is designed to produce filter ocmpatible with the [filter argument in a Query](https://www.mongodb.com/docs/drivers/go/current/fundamentals/crud/read-operations/query-document/#specify-a-query), if a field in the API is a projection that requires computation via the aggregation pipeline, then we would likely need code changes to support that.
+1. The Mongo Query builder is designed to produce filter compatible with the [filter argument in a Query](https://www.mongodb.com/docs/drivers/go/current/fundamentals/crud/read-operations/query-document/#specify-a-query), if a field in the API is a projection that requires computation via the aggregation pipeline, then we would likely need code changes to support that.

 ##### Advanced Customization